UNITAR's activities in Resilience and Disaster Risk Reduction

 the Operational Satellite Application Programme (UNOSAT) works promote the use of geographic information technologies (GIT) in disaster prone regions, through hands-on training in GIS and satellite imagery analysis and through the delivery of satellite maps and analysis for the protection of human rights, cultural heritage, more efficient emergency operations and data-driven development planning;

-the Climate Change Programme (CCP) conducts trainings and facilitates knowledge-sharing among UN organisations and national actors to strengthen capacities to adapt to climate change and build more resilient communities.
+the Green Development and Climate Change Programme (CCP) conducts trainings and facilitates knowledge-sharing among UN organisations and national actors to strengthen capacities to adapt to climate change and build more resilient communities.

 The Disaster Risk Reduction and Resilience Learning Hub